 No matter where you live, trips to a nearby lake or pond are a favorite summer pastime.
 If you have a water-loving dog, lakeside adventures are a great way to burn some energy and cool off.

 While it may seem impossible for your dog to avoid glittering water on a warm day, it’s always a good idea to do a little inspection before either of you wade in.
-On especially hot days with a lot of sunshine, Minnesota lakes and ponds can produce harmful algae blooms, which put people and pets at serious risk for illness.
+It's not uncommon for Minnesota lakes and ponds to produce harmful algae blooms, which put people and pets at serious risk for illness.

 What’s an algae bloom?

 According to Minnesota Pollution Control Agency, blue-green algae isn’t actually algae.
-It’s a type of bacteria — called cyanobacteria — that thrives in warm, nutrient-rich water.
-It’s normal to find this kind of bacteria in lakes, but warmer weather and water temperatures higher than 75 ⁰F can cause the bacteria to grow rapidly, forming toxic "blooms."
+It’s a type of bacteria — called cyanobacteria — that's found in many lakes throughout Minnesota and the country.
+When conditions are just right, the bacteria can grow rapidly, forming toxic "blooms."

-These blooms can look like thick green paint or scum, and can range in size and density.
+These blooms look like thick green paint or scum ranging in size and density and can turn the overall appearance of the lake a murky brown color.
 They might also produce a swampy odor.
 Harmful algae thrives in shallow water and can often be found on a shoreline.

 Not all algae is harmful, but it can be difficult to know the difference.
 There are ways to test for blue-green algae, but if you suspect your nearby watering hole might have a harmful bacterial growth, its best to keep out!